neorning97/Master-s-thesis/scripts/genepair/README.md

 ### Step 1 — Edit the CONFIG block in each script

-Each script has a `CONFIG` dictionary at the top.
+Each script has a group of variables at the top (marked CONFIG).
 Replace all `"/path/to/..."` placeholders with the actual paths to your files.
 Output directories are created automatically.

 ### Step 2 — Run the scripts in order